 - Green Bean Casserole- prepare the day before but don’t bake until the day of

-- Sweet Potato Casserole- prepare the day before but don’t bake until the day of
+- Sweet Potato Pudding- prepare the day before but don’t bake until the day of

 - Cranberry Sauce or Cranberry Relish- make 1-2 days before